suncoast-devs/handbook/meta/legacy/pages/chapter-1/01-oop-basics/homework.md

+---
-# Welcome to Jurassic Park
+title: Welcome to Jurassic Park
+---

 So far you have traveled far in your learning and will continue to explore it more in-depth in the coming weeks.
 Like any good craftsman, practice turns into mastery.
 Tonight, you will be creating a simple console application that manages a zoo full of dinosaurs.